 Fluoride, one of the most plentiful elements on earth, occurs naturally in water supplies.
-Water fluoridation is the addition of small amounts of fluoride to a water supply to achieve the fluoride level recommended by the California Department of Public Health (DPH) to prevent tooth decay.
+Water fluoridation is the addition of small amounts of fluoride to a water supply to achieve the fluoride level recommended by the Division of Drinking Water (DDW) to prevent tooth decay.
 California’s fluoridated drinking water act, Assembly Bill 733, became law in 1995, requiring water systems with 10,000 or more service connections to fluoridate their water supply when funding becomes available.
 Metropolitan Water District of Southern California (MWD) and the San Francisco Public Utilities Commission (SFPUC) have joined many of the nation’s public water suppliers in adding fluoride to its water supply.
 MWD began providing fluoridated water to Cal Water’s service areas in November 2007, and SFPUC has fluoridated most of its water supplies since the 1950s.

 A few basic fluoride facts:

 - Most sources of drinking water naturally contains some fluoride.
-Community water fluoridation is the process of adjusting the naturally occurring fluoride level to the level recommended by DPH to prevent tooth decay.
+Community water fluoridation is the process of adjusting the naturally occurring fluoride level to the level recommended by DDW to prevent tooth decay.

 - Seventy percent of the U.S. population lives in communities served by fluoridated water supplies.

 - Fluoridation does not change the taste, odor, or appearance of your water.

 Cal Water obtains some of its water from sources such as MWD and SFPUC that supplement naturally occurring fluoride to reach 0.8 milligrams per liter (mg/L) of water, the fluoride level public health organizations deem optimum for preventing tooth decay.
 This level is well below the limits set by DDW and the United States Environmental Protection Agency to protect public health.

 The amount of fluoride in your water depends on which water system you are in: